charlesisfeline/FNF-BedrockEngine/README.md

 * 01-15-22: imma just make hitsounds less louder for now, softcoded ones will be added eventually, not on 0.3
 * 01-18-21: Actually, Hitsounds are already Softcoded, just place your Hitsound on "mods/sounds" with the name "Tick.ogg", for Chart Editor Sounds, do "ChartingTick.ogg", that's about it!

-# Friday Night Funkin' - Weight Engine!
+# Friday Night Funkin' - Bedrock Engine!
 a fork of Psych Engine which adds a bunch of features from Pull Requests around the Main Branch, and even other forks!
 Credits:
+* CharlesCatYT - hi I archived this shit, thanks
 * Gui-iago - Base Engine - https://github.com/Gui-iago/FNF-BedrockEngine
 * CerBor - Difficulty Drop Down on Chart Menu - https://github.com/ShadowMario/FNF-PsychEngine/pull/2896
 * HiroMizuki - Pixel Note Splashes - https://github.com/ShadowMario/FNF-PsychEngine/pull/1792